A Cubic Regularization Approach for Finding Local Minimax Points in Nonconvex Minimax Optimization: Introduction

 \subsection{Our Contributions}

-We consider the standard minimax optimization problem (P), where $f$ is twice-differentiable with Lipschitz continuous gradient and Hessian, and is nonconvex-strongly-concave.
+We consider the minimax optimization problem (P), where $f$ is twice-differentiable with Lipschitz continuous gradient and Hessian and is nonconvex-strongly-concave.
 In this setting, we first show that local minimax points of $f$ are equivalent to second-order stationary points of the envelope function $\Phi(x):=\max_{y\in \mathbb{R}^n} f(x,y)$.
-Then, inspired by the classic cubic regularization algorithm, we propose a {cubic-regularized GDA} (named Cubic-GDA) algorithm to find local minimax points.
-The algorithm uses gradient ascent to update $y$, which is then used to estimate the gradient and Hessian involved in the cubic regularization update for $x$ (see \Cref{algo: prox-minimax} for more details).
+Then, inspired by the classic cubic regularization algorithm, we propose an algorithm named Cubic-LocalMinimax to find local minimax points.
+The algorithm uses gradient ascent to update $y$, which is then used to estimate the gradient and Hessian involved in the cubic regularization update for $x$ (see \Cref{algo: cubic-minimax} for more details).

-\textbf{Global convergence.} We show that Cubic-GDA admits an intrinsic potential function $H_t$ (see \Cref{prop: lyapunov}) that monotonically decreases over the iterations.
-Based on this property, we prove that every limit point of $\{x_t\}_t$ generated by Cubic-GDA is a local minimax point.
-Moreover, to achieve an $\epsilon$-accurate local minimax point, Cubic-GDA requires $\mathcal{O}\big(\kappa^{1.5}\epsilon^{-3}\big)$ number of cubic updates and $\mathcal{O}\big(\kappa^{2.5}\epsilon^{-3}\big)$ number of gradient ascent updates, where $\kappa>1$ denotes the problem condition number.
+\textbf{Global convergence.} We show that Cubic-LocalMinimax admits an intrinsic potential function $H_t$ (see \Cref{prop: lyapunov_cubic}) that monotonically decreases over the iterations.
+Based on this property, we prove that every limit point of $\{x_t\}_t$ generated by Cubic-LocalMinimax is a local minimax point.
+Moreover, to achieve an $\epsilon$-accurate local minimax point, Cubic-LocalMinimax requires $\mathcal{O}\big({L_2}\kappa^{1.5}\epsilon^{-3}\big)$ number of cubic updates and $\widetilde{\mathcal{O}}\big({L_2}\kappa^{2.5}\epsilon^{-3}\big)$ number of gradient ascent updates, where $\kappa>1$ denotes the problem condition number.

+\textbf{GDA-Cubic solver.} The updates of Cubic-LocalMinimax involve a cubic subproblem that has a very special Hessian structure.
+To solve this subproblem, we reformulate it as a minimax optimization problem, for which we develop a GDA-type solver (see Algorithm \ref{algo: Cubic_solve}).
+We name such a variant of Cubic-LocalMinimax as Inexact Cubic-LocalMinimax.
+By bounding the approximation error of the cubic solver carefully, we establish a monotonically decreasing potential function and establish the same iteration complexity as that of Cubic-LocalMinimax.
+Moreover, the total number of Hessian-vector product computations involved in the cubic solver is of the order $\widetilde{O}(L_1\kappa^2\epsilon^{-4})$.